rarcodia/DiskCoronasim/README.rst

 How to use
 ==========

-Make sure you have the required python modules installed (see requirements.txt and add the modules to your python3 environment or try:: pip3 install -r requirements.txt --user).
+Make sure you have the required python modules installed (see requirements.txt and add the modules to your python3 environment or try: pip3 install -r requirements.txt --user).

+Please see a few quick examples on the jupyter notebook "quick_tutorial".

-Simply import DiskCoronaSim, then run the function called DiskCoronaSim.runmodel() with the parameters of interest (see details in DiskCoronaSim.py).
+Simply import DiskCoronaSim and Plot, then run the function called DiskCoronaSim.runmodel() with the parameters of interest (see details in DiskCoronaSim.py).

-Results will be stored in json files (see details at the end of DiskCoronaSim.py).
+Results will be stored in json files (see details at the end of DiskCoronaSim.py): for instance, the integrated monochromatic disk and corona luminosities are stored there.

-Plotting routine and a visualization tool will be added soon.
+Plotting scripts are available (see Plot.py).

 ===================
 Model in a nutshell